kglw-dot-net/phase1/associated-music/index.md

 ### Your Ailing Girls Heart
 This seems to have been a project of Cook's, little evidence of its existence remains.
 Two songs were uploaded to a [Myspace page](https://myspace.com/yourailinggirlsheart) which are now lost due to a [botched server migration](https://arstechnica.com/information-technology/2019/03/myspace-apparently-lost-12-years-worth-of-music-and-almost-no-one-noticed/).

-### Trumpdisco / SUB-Humans
+### SUB-Humans
-Trumpdisco was an electronic production and DJ duo consisting of Joey and Alexander Braithwaite, since Joey's apparant departure in 2016 the project has continued under the name SUB-humans.
+Formerly known as Trumpdisco, this was an electronic production and DJ duo consisting of Joey and Alexander Braithwaite, since Joey's apparant departure in 2016 the project has continued under the name SUB-humans.

 ### Buried Horses
 Buried Horses were a short-lived band featuring Eric on drums, Jim Westmore, Tom Westmore, Liam O'Shannessy, and Mark Berry.
 They released an album, _Tempest_, in 2011.